Travel Postcard: 48 hours in Malaysia's historic, food-loving Penang

 4:00 p.m. - Drop your bags off at one of the stylish boutique hotels in Georgetown, Penang's historic commercial heart, where temples, 19th century shophouses and British colonial government buildings compete for space.

-For a bit of grandeur, consider a night at the creepily atmospheric Blue House -- home of China's last mandarin and first capitalist Cheong Fatt Sze.
+For a bit of grandeur, consider a night at the creepily atmospheric Blue House -- home of China's last mandarin and first capitalist Cheong Fatt Sze <www.cheongfattszemansion.com>.
 Looking for some modern living in quaint, art deco-type shophouses built by Chinese traders in 19th century?
-Try Muntri Mews.
+Try Muntri Mews www.muntrimewscom.

 7:00 p.m. - With nightfall, Penang turns into a street food paradise.
 To take it all in one go, make your way to Lorong Baru off Jalan McAllister with its huge sprawl of food carts.